Transportability without positivity: a synthesis of statistical and simulation modeling: Discussion

-Decisions must be made, with or without data on the entire target population.
-The logical positivist dream of the data alone guiding all actions is long dead \cite{quine_main_1951, robins_impossibility_1999, fajardo-fontiveros_fundamental_2022}.
+Decisions must be made, with or without complete data.
+The aspiration of the data alone guiding all actions is an impossible dream \cite{quine_main_1951, robins_impossibility_1999, fajardo-fontiveros_fundamental_2022}.
 To make any reasonable progress in learning about causal effects, we depend on relevant knowledge external to the data \cite{robins_data_2001}.
-Within transportability and causal inference more generally, external information has often been limited to the choice of a statistical model and the relations between variables (i.e., arrows in a causal diagram).
-Here, we extended this idea to include substantive knowledge outside of the data to address positivity violations through joint use of statistical and simulation modeling.
+Within transportability and causal inference more generally, external information has often been limited to the relations between variables (i.e., arrows in a causal diagram) and functional forms in statistical models.
+Here, we extended this idea to include external knowledge to address positivity violations.